,

 jars and bottles of “mouneh” – preserved foods found in the souk el tayeb in Beirut

-The aroma released from oregano as it cooks will summon hungry souls to the kitchen.
-Butter beans will absorb the fragrance as they’re gently fried in extra virgin olive oil and oregano.
-As an addition to a tomato sauce, you won’t need much.
+The aroma released from oregano as it cooks will quickly summon hungry souls to the kitchen!
+Butter beans, which need a bold flavour, absorb the fragrance of oregano as they’re gently fried in extra virgin olive oil.
+A tablespoon will make all the difference to a tomato sauce.
 Rachel Roddy, in Five Quarters, suggests roasting tomatoes in extra virgin olive oil with some garlic.
-Adding a tablespoon of oregano half way through the cooking fills the kitchen with the heavy scent of the Lebanese mountains.
+Half way through, add a tablespoon of the oregano, and your kitchen will fill with the heavy scent of the Lebanese mountainside.